exercism/pyret/exercises/shared/.docs/debug.md

 Pyret by default uses a representation of a value that can be used to create the value you're printing.
 This means you could paste the output back into Pyret code and have it execute.

-However, this is a problem when you're working with [data declarations][data-declarations], because what gets printed then is the data variant used to construct the value.
+However, this is a problem when you're working with [data declarations], because what gets printed then is the data variant used to construct the value.
 In such a situation, you'd likely need to override this string representation to provide more meaningful information.

 This can be done by implementing a `_output` method which tells Pyret how to display the value.
 Pyret will expect an internal `ValueSkeleton` variant to be returned by this method so you can use `vs-value` or `vs-str`.
 The `vs-value` variant accepts any value, properly escaping characters and adding quote marks for strings. `vs-str` on the other hand only accepts strings and will print characters exactly as written.